 Component Units with Taxing Authority.
-In 2007, the County Council created a County-wide flood control zone district and a County-wide ferry district which levy regular property taxes at rates of \$0.10708 and \$0.01113 per \$1,000 of assessed value, respectively, for the 2018 tax year.
+In 2007, the County Council created a County-wide flood control zone district and a County-wide ferry district which levied regular property taxes at rates of \$0.10708 and \$0.01113 per \$1,000 of assessed value, respectively, for the 2018 tax year.
 The boundaries of each district are coterminous with the boundaries of the County; the members of the County Council serve initially as the legislative body for each district but, under State law, each district is a separate taxing district with independent taxing authority.
 The County assumed the ferry district and its taxing authority in 2015.
-The ferry district is now a County agency: the Department of Transportation-Marine Division.
+Since that time the ferry district has been a County agency and, following a County reorganization in 2019, will move from the Department of Transportation-Marine Division to the newly formed Metro Transit Department.